finanalyst/grav-plugin-datatables/README.md

 ## To Do

-- [ ] Bump the version when new versions of DataTables come out.
+- [ ] Handle new versions of DataTables automatically.
 - [ ] Add DataTable plugin support.